CasperLabs/stests/docs/usage.md

 - `--parallel`
 	- "Number of runs to launch in parallel.

+#### `stests-wg-004`

+Disconnects or reconnects a node from/to a network.
+Does this by executing RunDeck API within underlying SRE infrastructure.

+#### `stests-wg-100`

+Launches a workload generator that will perform a sequence of on-chain balance transfers.
+For each transfer a WASM file will be dispatched to the network as part of the deploy.

+#### `stests-wg-110`

+Launches a workload generator that will perform a sequence of on-chain balance transfers.
+For each transfer an on-chain WASM contract is referenced via it's hash.

 ## Viewing On-Chain Information

 On-chain information can be queried, the query result is formatted and is displayed in the user's terminal session.
 Binary information such as public keys, block hashes ...etc, are displayed in hexadecimal format.